trollinq/no-namer-unblocker/README.md

 updates unlikely,
-please dont contact me over this, this was a project for fun and i dont plan on fucking on this again unless i wanna test out shit
+please dont contact me over this, this was a project for fun and i dont plan on fucking around on this again unless i wanna test out shit

 if you plan on using this, deploy it on a VPS because this is horribly coded and needs A LOT of performance power (last i checked btw)
 *Replit doesnt support proxys/unblockers so avoid that lol*